thefisk/blog/content/posts/azurerm-terraform-provider-debugging-deepdive.md

 ---
 ### Comparing Behaviour with Other Resource Types

-Given that these config parameters, virtualMachineProfile.StorageProfile, are common among other resource types, I thought I'd look to see how this functionality was implemented in them.
+Given that these config parameters (virtualMachineProfile.StorageProfile) are common among other resource types, I thought I'd look to see how this functionality was implemented in them.

-I chose the [azurerm_linux_virtual_machine_scale_set](https://registry.terraform.io/providers/hashicorp/azurerm/latest/docs/resources/linux_virtual_machine_scale_set) resource as it's more or less the same resource (it's a uniform orchestration VMSS vs a flexible VMSS).
+I chose the [azurerm_linux_virtual_machine_scale_set](https://registry.terraform.io/providers/hashicorp/azurerm/latest/docs/resources/linux_virtual_machine_scale_set) resource as it's more or less the same resource (it's a uniform orchestration VMSS as opposed to a flexible VMSS).

 The resource's create function is held in [linux_virtual_machine_scale_set_resource.go](https://github.com/hashicorp/terraform-provider-azurerm/blob/5fd32b3b3cf8a4a1891dee79e8890a125a2f36ce/internal/services/compute/linux_virtual_machine_scale_set_resource.go) and we can see a call to a similar, but differently named function, `expandSourceImageReference()`, on [line 566](https://github.com/hashicorp/terraform-provider-azurerm/blob/5fd32b3b3cf8a4a1891dee79e8890a125a2f36ce/internal/services/compute/linux_virtual_machine_scale_set_resource.go#L566).
 This function is clearly written differently to expandOrchestratedSourceImageReference() though as it returns two things (we can see this from the assignment): -